airmeter-io/website/build-esp32-assembly-breadboard.markdown

       name: Breadboard Assembly
 ---

-For illustration the build options are explained in terms of being built on a breadboard.
+For illustration instructions are given in terms of being built on a breadboard.
 This is not recommended except for development and test purposes.

 As long as the components are connected in same manner any reliable method may be used such a printed PCB or directly soldered wires.